paddyah/evidencebot/README.md

 Current commands that can be used in Discord:

     !hello - Say "hello" to Evidencebot!
+    !evidence - Store and retrieve random evidence (either from all users or a specific user)

 ## Docker
 Evidencebot has a straightforward Docker image that can be build based on the [Dockerfile](./docker/Dockerfile) in this